Spiritual Letters, order here.

-This autumn, I will publish a collection of art letters on religion, the Spiritual Letters.
+I have published a collection of art letters on religion, the Spiritual Letters.
 My approach is concerned with the psychology, philosophy and anthropology of religion.
 The letters are spiritual in a Cartesian sense: relating to the mind in search of abstract meaning in life.
 An art letter allows you to discuss a topic with unlimited freedom.
 It can accommodate (as my letters do) argumentation, reflection, lyric, drama, epic, narration etc. Some call it creative non-fiction, a rare but old approach.
 I make sure to seek a dialogue with tradition: literary, religious, philosophical.

 It will surprise some that people may be attracted to prayer without being believers.
 Prayer predates religion.
 The same is true of meditation.
 Most think of the afterlife as a product of religious narratives.
 Few imagine they may survive death by an accident of nature.
 Would you wish to?
 Others condemn religion for oppressing sexuality, but the human disquiet around sexuality is older than religion.
 Maybe there is a way to embed sex in a different concept of holiness.
 Most associate religion with concrete beliefs and practices, but regardless of those religion is a vision for meaning in life.
 The way most people regard peace, rights and duties in society is based on religion, which often goes unnoticed.
 And most understand faith in something as belief in its existence.
 But it can be shown faith is something much deeper than belief.
 Something beyond religion.